nosovicki/gog/README.md

 ## Introduction

-Any language is, technically, defined by its words, and by how it combines those words.
-Similarly to a vocabulary that allows to convey one meaning by different words, language must enable us to express semantics in different ways.
-Ideally, a robust language has enough syntactic cases to leave an impression that it has no rules at all, so that programmers can write expressions the way they need; this adaptability is what makes a language both powerful and legible, both maintainable and convenient.
+Any language is defined by its words and by how we combine those words.
+Similarly to a rich vocabulary that has many words for one meaning, rich syntax conveys semantics by many ways.
+Perfectly robust language has enough syntactic cases to make an impression that it has little or no rules; convenience to express what we want the way we find sutable is what makes natural languages both powerful and legible, both maintainable and convenient.

-GOG is a step in that direction.
 While programming languages often excel at mind bending ways to combine their primitives, examples of elegant simplicity are rare.
+That happens because most languages supply one complex strict syntax that whould fits most cases, while a syntax that suits all cases does not exist.

-Though GOG is rather complex internally, its complexity is of a kind that makes it simple for the programmer.
+GOG is a step in another direction.
+It allows virtually any syntax.
+Though GOG is rather complex internally, its complexity is of a kind that makes it simple to use.

-GOG rules are:
+The only two GOG rules are:
-* Words are separated by spaces
+1. Words are separated by any number of whitespace characters.
-* Expressions are separated by either line breaks or by parentheses
+2. Expressions are either separated by line breaks or included in parentheses.

 That's right -- no strict order of tokens, and no fancy brackets and arrows.
 That's because GOG uses polynotational semantics.
-The idea of polynotational semantics is based on an observation that languages have three types of
+The idea of polynotational semantics is based on an observation that the number of simple convenient notations is limited:
-notation:

 * Prefix notation: `func(arg1, arg2, arg3)`
 * Infix notation: `x = 2 + 2 * 3`
 * Postfix notation: `ls | rev | tac | split`

 Each notation has its strengths, and GOG allows all of them.
-Importantly, most of the time GOG understands what you mean without additional syntactic clues.
+Importantly, GOG understands what you mean without additional syntactic clues.
 For example:

     λ + 1 2 3
     6